-A few 2020-2021 "factoids" ...
+A few B2B 2023 "factoids" ...

-First, let's deal with the facts regarding remote work for salespeople.
-We've gathered these together between December 2020 and December 2021 by talking with hundreds of professional salespeople and sales managers at every level from a wide and very diverse cross section of B2B companies:
+First, since everyone always asks us what other companies are doing regarding remote work for salespeople, let's deal with the facts.
+We've gathered these together between December 2022 and December 2023 by talking with hundreds of professional salespeople and sales managers at every level from a wide and very diverse cross section of B2B companies: